Yankee Stadium

-Yankee Stadium is a baseball stadium located in the Bronx, New York City.
-It is the home field of the New York Yankees of Major League Baseball, and New York City FC of Major League Soccer.
+Yankee Stadium is a baseball stadium located in the Bronx in New York City, United States.
+It is the home field of Major League Baseball’s New York Yankees and New York City FC of Major League Soccer.

-Opened in April 2009, the stadium replaced the original Yankee Stadium that operated from 1923 to 2008; it is situated on the 24 acre former site of Macombs Dam Park, one block north of the original stadium's site.
-The new Yankee Stadium replicates design elements of the original Yankee Stadium (including its exterior and trademark frieze), while incorporating larger spaces and modern amenities.
-It is the third-largest stadium in Major League Baseball by seating capacity.
+The stadium opened in April 2009, replacing the original Yankee Stadium that operated from 1923 to 2008; it is situated on the 24 acre former site of Macombs Dam Park, one block north of the original stadium's site.
+The new Yankee Stadium replicates design elements of the original Yankee Stadium, including its exterior and trademark frieze, while incorporating larger spaces and modern amenities.
+It has the fifth-largest seating capacity among the 30 stadiums of Major League Baseball.

-Although construction began in August 2006, the project spanned many years and faced many controversies, including the high public cost and the loss of public parkland.
-The $2.3 billion stadium, built with $1.2 billion in public subsidies, is one of the most expensive stadiums ever built.
+Construction on the stadium began in August 2006, and the project spanned many years and faced many controversies, including the high public cost and the loss of public park land.
+The $2.3 billion stadium was built with $1.2 billion in public subsidies and is one of the most expensive stadiums ever built.

-Along with baseball, the stadium has hosted soccer matches; in 2014, it became the home field of the new Major League Soccer expansion club New York City FC, which is owned by City Football Group and the Yankees.
-Yankee Stadium was intended to be an interim venue for the club until a soccer-specific stadium is constructed.
-It has also occasionally hosted neutral-site college football games, including the annual Pinstripe Bowl, as well as concerts and other events.
+Yankee Stadium hosted the 2009 and 2024 World Series.
+Yankee Stadium became the home field of MLS expansion team New York City FC in 2015, which is owned by City Football Group and the Yankees.
+It will be an interim venue for the club until Etihad Park is constructed in Willets Point and opens in 2027.
+It has also occasionally hosted college football games, including the annual Pinstripe Bowl, concerts, and other athletic and entertainment events.